 Fault management deadline that indicates when the time the identified root causes are resolved or mitigated to clear the alarms that are associated with the fault.

-A list of thresholds for specific KPIs that indicates faults associated with selected alarms should be managed when these thresholds are passed/exceeded
+A list of thresholds for specific KPIs that indicates faults associated with selected alarms should be managed when these thresholds are passed/exceeded.

-A list of preparation actions required to manage the faults, such as changing the operational state of managed object
+A list of preparation actions required to manage the faults, such as changing the operational state of managed object.

 Attributes for managed object ID that faults are associated with and attribute for observationTime.